 If PPB is diagnosed, relieving symptoms remains an important part of your child’s medical care and treatment.
-This may be called palliative care or supportive care.
-Be sure to talk with the health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.
+Managing symptoms may also be called "palliative care" or "supportive care."
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your child's health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Use the menu to choose a different section to read in this guide.